-Our main UK trading subsidiary, Andrews Sykes Hire, has 28 locations covering the UK and employing over 320 members of staff.
+Our main UK trading subsidiary Andrews Sykes Hire, has 26 locations covering the UK and employing over 330 members of staff.
 During the year we continued to develop our product range and service offering with further investment in our hire fleet, depots and infrastructure.
-The profit for 2017 was ahead of the 2016 performance, with most products performing in line with or ahead of the previous year.
-Although the weather did little to provide any great opportunities for our products, revenue was ahead of the previous year.
+The profit for 2018 was ahead of the 2017 performance, with most products ahead of the previous year.
+The cold weather during the early part of 2018 followed by the long hot summer had a very positive effect on the results.